 Dosage amount.
 Human studies have used as little as 7.5 micrograms inactivated virus or other replication incompetent antigen.
-Trials by El-Kamary et al. and Atmar et al. use 50 microgram and 100 microgram doses of viral-like particle in chitosan, although these trials use chitosan as a powder, which is a less efficient delivery vehicle than nanoparticles (see review by Smith et al.172).
-However, the intranasal inactivated influenza vaccine trial in healthy human adults conducted by Illum and colleagues used 7.5 micrograms and 15 micrograms per dose, with greater than double vaccine effectiveness (VE) at the higher dose173.
+Trials by El-Kamary et al. and Atmar et al. use 50 microgram and 100 microgram doses of viral-like particle in chitosan, although these trials use chitosan as a powder, which is a less efficient delivery vehicle than nanoparticles (see review by Smith et al.174).
+However, the intranasal inactivated influenza vaccine trial in healthy human adults conducted by Illum and colleagues used 7.5 micrograms and 15 micrograms per dose, with greater than double vaccine effectiveness (VE) at the higher dose175.
 We have used 50 micrograms to 100 micrograms total peptide for the initial priming and boost doses.
 Typical doses have been in the range of 70 micrograms.
 As of late March 2021, hundreds of self-experimenters have shown good tolerance for this dose.
-Assuming average coupling efficiencies for our synthetic epitope peptides of 70% to 80%, we expect the minimum peptide dose to be about 50 micrograms full-length epitopes. li-key peptide doses in Phase II clinical trials of cancer vaccines have used several doses of 500 micrograms per dose.
+Assuming average coupling efficiencies for our synthetic epitope peptides of 70% to 80%, we expect the minimum peptide dose to be about 50 micrograms full-length epitopes.
+Ii-key peptide doses in Phase II clinical trials of cancer vaccines have used several doses of 500 micrograms per dose176,177.
+With Gen 11, we are trialing a higher dose but still substantially less than this dose.
 Vaccine preparation protocol 2 allows for administration of about 200 micrograms per dose.